 Count upper face wicking dots (fluorescent specks) following 30 min of penetrant immersion.
 For a large group of specimens, the counting must be completed between 29 min, 45 s and 30 min, 15 s for each specimen;

 The immersion time of 30 min for all specimens is particularly critical and must be observed within the limits specified above (see step h)), if meaningful data are to be obtained.
-In fact, the time at which the extent of wicking is determined has been found to be the greatest single source of error in interlaboratory comparisons of wicking data;
+In fact, the time at which the extent of wicking is determined has been found to be the greatest single source of error in inter-laboratory comparisons of wicking data;

 If an error is made, or if a specimen falls into the penetrant, reject that specimen and run a retest from retained stock;

 Record the time to the first dot.
-Record the total number of wicking dots, or specks, for each specimen after 30-min immersion, discounting those that have merged as one.
+Record the total number of wicking dots, or specks, for each specimen after 30 min immersion, discounting those that have merged as one.
 If the latter condition exists, discontinue the test for that particular specimen and test another; and

 Avoid hand contact with the penetrant to preclude possible contamination of the specimens during handling.
 Wash hands thoroughly before proceeding, if contact with the penetrant were to occur.